Tarsau, Tha Sao 125.00km - Thailand

 Total in hospital 2461.
 Admitted 12; discharged 7; deaths 4.

 Dunlop discussed his function in the area with Col. Harvey.
-Dunlop to take over hospital and convalescent depot and to be responsible to Harvey as SMO.
+Dunlop would take over the hospital and convalescent depot and to be responsible to Harvey as SMO.
 Dunlop would assume responsibility for discipline in area.

 Lt-Col Harvey will officially liase with camp authorities and Nipponese HQ.